Bram Stoker's Dracula (NES)

 The Game Genie code TOXEYNGT enables a code to be entered at the title screen, which in turn allows access for a couple of removed cheat features.
 At the title screen, quickly press Select, Up, Start, Right, Left and a little fanfare will play.
 You'll have access to the following cheats:

 - Stage Select - Highlight "Sound", then choose a number between 00 and 13.
 Hold Left + A + B, then press Start.
 You will begin the chosen level when you start the game.

 - Invincibility - Highlight "Controls", hold A + B, then press Start.

-There are three unused text messages and three corresponding screens, which obviously intended to be displayed before every intro logos like this.
+There are three unused text messages and three corresponding screens, which were intended to be displayed before every company logo, as seen in the Game Boy version.
 In the final version, these screens are unused, and only the logos itself are displayed sequentially.

 The following Game Genie codes will replace the regular logo screens with these intermediate screens: YAXVPAZE, APXVTALA, and PPUTLETA.

 As discussed in the Regional Differences section, the music differs between the US and European releases.
 The recordings here are from the US version, but the tracks are also in the European version and exhibit the same alterations as the rest of the music.

 This track plays over the opening logos in the Game Boy version, but those screens are conspicuously silent in this release.

 This short unused piece is unique to the NES version.